ePages-de/epages-devportal/_posts/2021/2021-02-04-cypress-our-tool-of-choice-for-quality-assurance.md

 ## Summary

-In this blog post, I have shown various advantages and features of Cypress, and gave a quick introduction on how you can install the tool easily.
+In this blog post, I have shown various advantages and features of Cypress, and gave a quick introduction on how to use the tool.
 To sum it up, Cypress is a great choice for us in terms of frontend testing because it is fast, reliable, and full of advantageous features.